Inadequate Personal Protective Equipment (PPE) Claims

 If you have been injured at work as a result of not being provided with the correct personal protective equipment (PPE), or from being provided with inadequate PPE, you could be entitled to claim compensation against your employer.

 In the UK, employers are required to take steps to protect their employees from potential risks of accidents and injuries.
 This duty of care includes the provision of suitable personal protective equipment to workers who operate in potentially hazardous conditions.
 Employers should also conduct risk assessments of the workplace to highlight possible risks and implement measures to eliminate or minimise them.

 If an employer has failed in their duty of care to provide workers with suitable protective equipment, and this subsequently results in an employee sustaining an injury that should have been avoided, a personal injury claim is likely to be possible.

-If you have suffered an injury at work and feel that it could have been prevented had you had the correct PPE, contact our solicitors today to find out if you have a valid claim.
-We provide a completely free case assessment service, where we will discuss the circumstances of your accident and advise you on your legal right to compensation.
+If you have suffered an injury at work and feel that it could have been prevented had you had the correct PPE, contact a solicitor today to find out if you have a valid claim.
+Call 0800 678 1410 for a completely free case assessment service, where an experienced legal adviser will discuss the circumstances of your accident and advise you on your legal right to compensation.

 |No Win No Fee Service||Free Case Assessment|

 PPE is defined by The Personal Protective Equipment at Work Regulations (1992) as all items of clothing and equipment that is designed to be held or worn while at work to help protect the user from health and safety risks.
 Some of the most common examples of PPE include:

 - protective suits and overalls

 - safety harnesses